Class: Aws::Rekognition::Client

 #create_project_version(params = {}) ⇒ Types::CreateProjectVersionResponse

-Creates a new version of a model and begins training.
+Creates a new version of Amazon Rekognition project (like a Custom Labels model or a custom adapter) and begins training.

 -